jrdegbe/thamesthrive-api/docs/flow/actions/commercial/background.md

 The Run In Background plugin causes the entire workflow branch to be executed as a background task.
 It schedules the task to run in the background and continues the workflow execution without waiting for the task to complete.
-This plugin is part of the Tracardi Pro License.
+This plugin is part of the ThamesThrive Pro License.

 # Inputs and Outputs